Universal graph representation of stabilizer codes: Applications of the Graph Formalism

-For a given graph code, a smaller sensitivity implies an increased effectiveness of the greedy decoder.
-We now give a family of codes for which the sensitivity is nearly optimal.
-Previously, we defined in Section~\ref{subsec:smallcodes} the hypercube code with parameters $\llbracket\frac{m 2^m}{m+1}, \frac{2^m}{m+1}\rrbracket$.
+Before we proceed to give a similarly general bound on sensitivity, we construct an explicit family of codes which has both low sensitivity and large brightness, so that the greedy decoder can correct errors almost up the maximum weight allowed by the distance-degree upper bound of Proposition~\ref{proposition:degree}.
+Previously, we defined in Section~\ref{subsec:smallcodes} the hypercube code with parameters $\llbracket \frac{m 2^m}{m+1}, \frac{2^m}{m+1}\rrbracket$.
 We label the nodes of the hypercube by their length-$m$ binary string representation.
-Denote $e_i$ the $i$th standard basis vector in $\Z_2^m$, i.e. $(e_i)_i = 1$ and $(e_i)_{j \neq i} = 0$.
-Moreover, we showed by injection of the classical Hamming code that the input nodes of the hypercube code are separated by paths of length at least $3$.
-Before we prove that the hypercube has sensitivity $2$, we give a useful lemma.
+Denote $e_i$ the $i$th standard basis vector in $\Z_2^m$ where $1\leq i\leq m$, i.e. $(e_i)_i = 1$ and $(e_i)_{j \neq i} = 0$.
+Moreover, we showed by injection of the classical Hamming code that the input nodes of the hypercube code are 3-spaced.
+Before we calculate the sensitivity of the hypercube, we give a useful lemma.

-\begin{lemma}[Hypercube separation] It is possible to choose pivots on the hypercube code such that every path between pivots has length at least 3. \end{lemma} \begin{proof} The minimum path length between inputs is already $3$.
+\begin{lemma}[Hypercube 3-spacing] It is possible to choose pivots on the hypercube code, as defined in Definition~\ref{def:hypercube}, such that the pivots of the code are 3-spaced, as defined in Definition~\ref{def:t_spacing}. \end{lemma} \begin{proof} The minimum path length between inputs is already $3$.
 By homogeneity of the hypercube, it is enough to choose the pivots in a uniformly consistent way for every input.
 One example which works is to set $p(v) = \set{v + e_1}$ for all $v \in \CI$.
 This assignment will never choose $p(v) \in \CI$ since the inputs are separated by paths of length at least 3.
 Now suppose there exists a path between two pivots $p_1$ and $p_2$ with length less than $3$.
 In other words, with at most 2 bit flips, we can go from $p_1$ to $p_2$, so $p_2 = p_1 + e_a + e_b$ for some $a, b \in [m]$.
 Since $p_1 = i_1 + e_1$ and $p_2 = i_2 + e_1$, where $i_j$ is the input corresponding to $p_j$, $i_2 = i_1 + e_a + e_b$, which contradicts the fact that inputs are separated by paths of length at least 3. \end{proof}

-We note that there are several other transformations that can be applied to the hypercube to choose a set of pivots.
-One such other example is a $\frac\pi2$ axis-aligned rotation.